 Your unconscious mind causes severe anxiety, part of the fight or flight response, in an attempt to keep you safe, but it has gone into overdrive and needs to learn new habits; you can change the old ones by installing new, more helpful habits.

-I use various techniques to help you but this is an issue that responds very well to hypnotherapy , NLP and thought field therapy, sometimes in only one session.
-You will find more information about me and the techniques I use on other pages of my website.
+I use various techniques to help you but this is an issue that responds very well to hypnotherapy, in particular the ‘Rewind Technique’, usually in only one session.

 How can I treat your Phobias?